 Branded Animations

-Hired by the Los Angeles Public Transportation Authority to storyboard, build, and animate narratives using their branded characters and environments.
-Applications included Television, Web, and Social Media.
+Commissioned by the Los Angeles County Metropolitan Transportation Authority to storyboard, design, and animate narratives featuring their branded characters and environments.
+The animations were created for television, web, and social media platforms.

 SOCIAL MEDIA ELEMENTS